Moharira25/zsl_bird_id_app/README.md

 * Audio File: WAV file of the bird's call or song.
 * Main Video File: MP4 video file containing the primary video of the bird.
 * Image File: Image file of the bird (JPEG, PNG, etc.).
+* A Text File: With a link to more info about the bird.
 * Options Directory (optional): A subdirectory containing additional video options for the bird.
 Each option should be an MP4 file.
 ### Suggested Directory Structure
 Here is an example of how your bird data directory should be structured: